-Council adopted a Public Interest Disclosure (Internal Reporting) Policy at its November 2011 Council meeting and reviewed this on 25 August 2015.
+Council reviewed and re-adopted its Public Interest Disclosure (Internal Reporting) Policy at its July 2018 Council meeting.

-Staff awareness obligations regarding Public Interest Disclosures have been made as follows: Policy briefing from senior managers, training provided by the Ombudsman, training provided by Council, training to new staff during inductions and messages in staff newsletters and on bulletin boards.
+Staff awareness obligations regarding Public Interest Disclosures have been made as follows: Policy briefing from senior managers, training to new staff during inductions and messages in staff newsletters and on bulletin boards.